benlaud/hatch/README.md

 # FoundationPress (Linchpin Remix)

+The project is a grunt-init scaffold now.
+In order for this to work properly you will need to clone this repo into your local ```.grunt-init``` folder (typically within your user folder if on mac)

 *This is a WordPress starter theme based on*
  * FoundationPress
  * which in turn is based on [Foundation 5](http://foundation.zurb.com) by Zurb.